The Ayurvedic Press

 - Of course, errors have been corrected.

 There is an error in the table on Page 34 in the 2006, 2nd edition printing.
-(The 2009 printing has the correct text.)
+(The 2009 and all subsequent printings have the correct text.)
 The accompanying illustration on page 35 IS correct.
 The table should read as follows: